Canhui/Rust_Basics/README.md

 ## Introduction
-This repository motivates to introduce some Rust basics, in particular the complex Rust grammar.
+This repository motivates to shortly introduce some Rust basics due to Rust's complex syntax.

 <br>